Hgoatly/Discover-Skane/README.md

 Each of these three sections has three card elements with a picture on the front, and a map on the back.
 The text below talks about recommended places based on the theme of the card, for example, the text on the 'Lakes' card talks about recommended lakes to visit in Skåne.
 Below this, the user has the option to click on the text that says 'Show on Map'.
 When clicked, this reveals the map specific to the that particular card.
-On the map, the recommended places to visit are marked on the map with a custom marker, specific to the theme of the card.
+On the map, the recommended places to visit are marked on the map with a custom marker, which is also specific to the theme of the card.
 When the marker is clicked, an infowindow appears, which displays the name of the location, some information about the location, and the attribution - which is also a link to an external site from where the text for the infowindow was sourced, and where the site visitor can can learn more about the destination.